mchackorg/gonts/README.md

    the time with the cookie it got from NTS-KE and using the C2S key for encrypted fields.

-4. The NTP server gets the NTP request, unpacks the cookie and can now reply to the NTP client with the current time, encrypted with the server->client key that was in the cookie (see below).
+4. The NTP server gets the NTP request, unpacks the cookie and can now reply to the NTP client with the current time, encrypted with the S2C key that was in the cookie (see below).

    Since all information it needs is contained in the cookie it doesn't need to keep any state about the client.